sumnerevans/sumnerevans.com/content/new-england-trip/montreal-2.md

 ever.
 There were probably 15 vendors in the food court.
 The whole area was very impressive.

-Our hotel isn’t part of the underground city but there was a building only a block away from our hotel that was part of the underground city.
+Our hotel isn't part of the underground city but there was a building only a block away from our hotel that was part of the underground city.
 Not wanting to go out into the rain, we decided to walk all the way around to that building in the underground city.
 The main part of the